Rosencrantz and Guildenstern (play)

-Rosencrantz and Guildenstern, A Tragic Episode, in Three Tabloids is a short comic play by W. S. Gilbert, a parody of Hamlet by William Shakespeare.
+Rosencrantz and Guildenstern, A Tragic Episode, in Three Tabloids is a short play by W. S. Gilbert that parodies William Shakespeare's Hamlet.
 The main characters in Gilbert's play are King Claudius and Queen Gertrude of Denmark, their son Prince Hamlet, the courtiers Rosencrantz and Guildenstern, and Ophelia.

 Gilbert's play first appeared in Fun magazine in 1874 after having been rejected for production by several theatre companies.
-The first performance of the work was not until June 1891, a benefit matinée at the Vaudeville Theatre in London.
+The first professional performance of the work was not until June 1891, a benefit matinée at the Vaudeville Theatre in London.
 The play finally ran at the Court Theatre from 27 April 1892 to 15 July, about 77 performances, with Decima Moore as Ophelia, Brandon Thomas as Claudius and Weedon Grossmith as Hamlet.
 An amateur performance in 1900 featured P. G. Wodehouse as Guildenstern.
 The play also enjoyed a production in New York City at the Murray Hill Theatre in 1900.
 A charity performance in 1902 featured Gilbert himself as Claudius, with Nancy McIntosh as Gertrude.
-Gilbert again played Claudius at a charity performance in 1904 at the Garrick Theatre (also featuring Clo Graves, Francis Burnand, Edward Rose, Paul Rubens, Lady Colin Campbell, Madeleine Lucette Ryley, Col. Newnham Davis, Alfred Sutro and Capt.
-Robert Marshall), and in a 1908 revival at the Lyceum Theatre starring Marion Terry.
+Gilbert again played Claudius at a charity performance in 1904 at the Garrick Theatre (also featuring Clo Graves, Francis Burnand, Edward Rose, Paul Rubens, Lady Colin Campbell, Madeleine Lucette Ryley, Col. Newnham Davis, Alfred Sutro, Alicia Ramsey, Edward Rose and Capt.
+Robert Marshall) and in a 1908 revival at the Lyceum Theatre starring Marion Terry.

 A televised performance of the play was given in 1938 with Grahame Clifford as Claudius, Erik Chitty as Guildenstern, Leonard Sachs as Rosencrantz, and Peter Ridgeway as Hamlet.
-The play continues to receive occasional productions.
-It figures in the plot of the 2009 film Rosencrantz and Guildenstern Are Undead.
+The play continues to receive occasional productions, including by Gilbert and Sullivan Opera Victoria in Australia in 2024.

 Background

 1874 was a busy year for Gilbert.
-He illustrated The Piccadilly Annual; supervised a revival of Pygmalion and Galatea; and, besides Rosencrantz and Guildenstern, he wrote Charity; a play about the redemption of a fallen woman; a dramatisation of Ought We to Visit Her? (a novel by Annie Edwardes), an adaptation from the French, Committed for Trial, another adaptation from the French called The Blue-Legged Lady, a play, Sweethearts, and Topsyturveydom, a comic opera.
+He illustrated The Piccadilly Annual; supervised a revival of Pygmalion and Galatea; and, besides Rosencrantz and Guildenstern, he wrote Charity, a play about the redemption of a fallen woman; a dramatisation of Ought We to Visit Her? (a novel by Annie Edwardes); an adaptation from the French, Committed for Trial; another adaptation from the French called The Blue-Legged Lady; a play, Sweethearts; and Topsyturveydom, a comic opera.
 He also wrote a Bab-illustrated story called "The Story of a Twelfth Cake" for the Graphic Christmas number.

 Gilbert first shopped the script for Rosencrantz and Guildenstern in early 1874 to Henry Irving, who showed interest but became busy with other projects.
 He next offered it to William Montague at the Globe Theatre, and Montague also expressed interest but later became unavailable.
 Gilbert next tried his friend Marie Litton and her Court Theatre company.
 Failing to find a producer, he published the piece in Fun, even though he was unhappy at Fun's choice of a new editor to succeed the ailing Tom Hood.

 Of Gilbert's acting in the role of Claudius in 1904, The Times wrote: "His Claudius was certainly admirable.
 He would play Claudius in Hamlet finely, only the part would give him no chance of making the 'points' he makes so well."